Brookras/Project1/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the ELK Server machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses: Dynamic IP 13.90.28.185
+Access to this machine is only allowed from the following IP addresses: Dynamic IP 198.233.230.170
-Add whitelisted IP addresses:

 Machines within the network can only be accessed by SSH.
-- _TODO: Which machine did you allow to access your ELK VM: personal Machines What was its IP address: 73.151.134.236
+- _TODO: Which machine did you allow to access your ELK VM: personal Machines What was its IP address: 10.0.0.7

 A summary of the access policies in place can be found in the table below.